prplecake/gof/README.md

 # gof

 gof is a command-line utility to post RSS/Atom feeds to the fediverse.
-It has first-class support for [Pleroma][Pleroma], and thus should support Mastodon, too...
+It has first-class support for Pleroma, and thus should support Mastodon, too...

 gof is for "go feediverse", "go fediverse", "go fedi", or really whatever you want. gof is a port of [feediverse][feediverse] written in